Thailand, which used to be one of the world’s most popular tourist destinations, has seen tourism fall by between 15-20 percent in the last year.

 Add onto it the fees most western banks already charge and, for someone like me, bringing through $500 from the US carries a total fee of over $20.

 Too expensive, so I no longer bring any money into Thailand from outside the country.
 Many tourists are also now avoiding Thailand, which is why Thai tourism is down, knowing that this could make it even more expensive to exchange money in Thailand.

-Red Shirts in Violent Clashes with Military in Thailand – Over the Songkran holiday this year, red shirts (anti-government forces) clashed with the police and military in Bangkok, with news footage all over the world showing cars and buses being burned in the street and the army and police out in force.
-If you were a tourist thinking of coming to Thailand, wouldn’t you be avoiding it too and booking your vacation somewhere else?
+Red Shirts in Violent Clashes with Military in Thailand – Over the Songkran holiday several years ago, red shirts (anti-government forces) clashed with the police and military in Bangkok, with news footage all over the world showing cars and buses being burned in the street and the army and police out in force.
+If you were a tourist thinking of coming to Thailand, wouldn’t you be avoiding the country and booking your vacation somewhere else?

 Yellow Shirts (PAD) Closing Suvarnabhumi Airport Stranding Tourists – The demonstrations began in Bangkok when the PAD (People’s Alliance for Democracy) began to demonstrate against ex-Prime Minister Thaksin and the democratically-elected government.
 With demonstrations increasing and an eventual taking-over of Suvarnabhumi Airport by the PAD, closing it down for over a week and stranding more than 300,000 tourists in Thailand, is it any wonder tourists don’t want to take the chance of being stuck in Thailand again?

 The Thai government can blame H1N1 as much as it wants, but this is not the case.
 With H1N1 in most countries in the world now, Thailand is no more risky than anywhere else.